kaminski-pawel/CV-NZ/CV-NZ.md

 ## Visa status

-Looking for a job offer from an employer who is accredited to hire migrants for the Accredited Employer Work Visa.
+I am open to job offers that would enable to work and acquire a visa in New Zealand.
+In the long term I am looking for a job offer from an employer who is accredited to hire migrants for the New Zealand's Accredited Employer Work Visa.

 ---